 OCP & Zoning Bylaw Update

-Langley City is currently in the process of comprehensively updating its OCP and Zoning Bylaw to set a new vision for the city's growth.
+Langley City has recently adopted a new OCP to set a new vision for the city's growth, and is now developing a new Zoning Bylaw to implement it.
 Driven by the context of a planned SkyTrain extension and rapid growth in the City and its surrounding area, the new OCP will reinforce and strengthen Langley City's position as a Regional City Centre and as a thriving and sustainable community with a great quality of life.

 Nicomekl River District Neighbourhood Plan

 The Nicomekl River is a Langley City centerpiece, bridging the north and south sides of the city with a vast expanse of parks, trails, and natural areas.
 The Nicomekl River District Neighbourhood Plan will complement the OCP, expand on the river's position as the city's premium outdoor space, and strengthen it as a city-binding link by improving access to the river, bringing additional amenities to the area, and introducing new policies for nearby development.